TuckerFaulk/sub30s-buddhist-group-project/README.md

 I plan to fix this in the future.

-### Languages Used

-- HTML5
-- CSS3

 ### Libraries & Programs used:

 - Github: Store repositry
 - Gitpod: Create the html and css files
-- Google Fonts: Font-family 'Roboto Flex'
+- Google Fonts: Font-family '#'
 - Font Awesome: Social media icons
 - Am I Responsive: